Yvette Larsson interview

 DOR. (means to miss something/someone in the Romanian language)

-8. If you’d had to leave Romania, what you would miss the most?
+8. If you had to leave Romania, what would you miss the most?

 I can feel the heartbeat of Romania every day, even if I am hundreds of miles away.
 There is not one day that I don’t think of Romania and feel it in my heart.
 I miss the vibe, the soul, the kindness of the people, the spirituality, the sunshine.